 Because it’s still a “thing” to have a female bass player or DJ or drummer, and until it’s not a “thing”, events like MisFEST are needed.

-Credit cards are accepted online through our online ticket sales.
+Credit cards are accepted online through Eventbrite for VIP Ticket sales. online VIP Ticket sales

-Onsite, cash and credit will be accepted at the gate but some vendors might only take cash.
+Onsite, cash and credit will be accepted, but some vendors might only take cash.
+Most vendors will accept credit cards but it varies by vendor.

 Heck ya.
 A lot of food trucks, beer and wine sales, and other concession stands are available during concert that serve a variety of food and beverage.